 When choosing your branch of military service, it is important to first decide what you would like to do within the military.
 After you have decided on a career choice, look at the branch that offers that possibility.
 If there is more than one branch that offers your job of choice, talk to the recruiters for those branches as well as others who have served.
 Those who have served in the military can typically be your best resource for information as they can give you firsthand experience about that particular career field in their branch.

-is an important decision and one that should not be taken lightly.
+Joining the military is an important decision and one that should not be taken lightly.
 It is a minimum of an eight-year commitment regardless of how long your active duty contract is for when you sign your contract.
 You should be certain of not only your job, but also your branch of service as there is basically no way to back out of your commitment once it has been made.
 Take the time to conduct the research and speak to many about your decision until you are comfortable with signing on the dotted line.
 There are many benefits and advantages to military service but you need to ensure that it is the right decision for your lifestyle and career goals.